matthew-brett/pydagogue/_sources/windows_containers.txt

 Container images
 ****************

-Containers run inside OS "images".
+Containers run from OS "images".
+If the container corresponds to a running operating system, then the image corresponds to the hard disk of the OS.
 See `Windows container images
 <https://msdn.microsoft.com/virtualization/windowscontainers/management/manage_images>`_
 for instructions on downloading images for use in Windows containers.